hazraChandrima/learning-git/README.md

 ....pushing my files to the repository.

+#

-I edited this README.md file on GitHub, and wanted to update my local Git repo as well.
+I then edited this README.md file on GitHub, and wanted to update my local Git repo as well.
+So, I have to pull the latest changes from the origin.

+## Pulling changes from the origin

+### Difference between local main and origin/main

 ``` bash
 $ git status